xnvme/xnvme/docs/getting_started/troubleshooting.rst

   make clobber

-And then go back to the :ref:`sec-building` and follow the steps there.
+And then go back to the :ref:`sec-gs-building` and follow the steps there.

 .. note::
    When running ``make clobber`` then everything not comitted is "lost".
 Thus,